Meet the Volkswagen ID.4: Finally, an electric SUV for you

 The ID.4 features a full complement of safety systems, such as six airbags and Electronic Stability Control.
 An aluminum frame helps protect the battery in event of a crash, with a replaceable underbody aluminum shield defending against road hazards.
 There’s also a suite of driver-assistance technology known as IQ.DRIVE standard for all ID.4 models, which includes Forward Collision Warning and Autonomous Emergency Braking with Pedestrian Monitoring (Front Assist); Blind Spot Monitor (Side Assist); Rear Traffic Alert; Adaptive Cruise Control (ACC); Lane Keeping System (Lane Assist); Travel Assist; and Emergency Assist8.
 In addition to IQ.DRIVE features, all ID.4 models include Dynamic Road Sign Display; Park Distance Control; and High Beam Control (Light Assist).

 EVs won’t make an impact unless they are affordable, and here the ID.4 shines.
 Prices for the 2022 ID.4 start at $40,760 for the ID.4 Pro rear-wheel-drive model.
-With a potential federal income tax credit of up to $7,500, the entry price for the ID.4 could compare favorably with a high-end Tiguan.

 The 2022 ID.4 AWD Pro ($44,440) carries the same equipment as the rear-wheel drive model.
 Both can be additionally outfitted with two packages – Statement ($4,500), and Gradient ($1,500), which is only offered with Statement.